railtoolkit/railway-layer-model/docs/insights.md

   * Dijkstra to costly for a complete microscopic network -> idea if intermediate layer with lines and junctions (see Paper "Train Slots" Figure 9) -> new network layer
+  * shortest path algorithms are to costly on full physical layer -> division into juctions by network layer

 # network layer